adelliinaa/cron-parser-challenge/README.md

 ```

 ### Step 4: Run with CLI
-To run the parser in your CLI, use the following command:
+To use the parser in your CLI, navigate to `cron_parser/src` and run
+the following command:

 ```sh
 python cli.py "*/15 0 1,15 * 1-5 /usr/bin/find"